Skip to main content

 Community Foundations want to attract more donors to their DAF programs because that’s how they grow.
 They work hard to meet donors’ needs and offer guidance on how to store and spend their donations wisely.
 The President or CEO of a Community Foundation, for example, has a lot of influence on the charitable giving decisions of their donors.
 Building relationships with these leaders can help you understand your donor’s giving strategy, give you access to new potential donors, and provide opportunities for your nonprofit to network with potentially like-minded people.

 Not all assets in a DAF are cash.
-In fact, 94% of wealth in the U.S. is tied up in assets like real estate, stocks, or other investments.
-Donors can contribute these assets to a DAF and avoid paying capital gains or income taxes on them.
+Only 6% of wealth in the U.S. is held in cash.
+One of the advantages of giving (and receiving) gifts through a DAF is that these gifts don’t need to be cash.
+Donors can contribute their non-cash assets (like real estate, securities, etc.) into a DAF and avoid paying both capital gains and income tax on those assets.

 A couple examples: